Short-Term Accommodation (STA) includes Short-Term Respite Accommodation, which offers short term housing, and support.

 ** Important Note: To fund MTA, the NDIS needs evidence that the person has somewhere to move into at the end of the MTA funding.
 It will not be funded otherwise.

-This support item covers the costs of Medium Term Accommodation.
+This support item covers the accommodation costs of Medium-Term Accommodation.
 The support component of the care should be claimed separately.
 This support item recognises that there may be cases where a participant will require longer term transitional accommodation before moving into a more permanent home or arrangement (for example, after hospital discharge).
 Typically, MTA would be used for periods up to 90 days.
+Participants who stay in MTA are responsible for meeting their own food and everyday living costs from their own income rather than NDIS plan.

 Want to keep up with the latest news on disability housing and how the Housing Hub can help you and the people you support?